ToddThomson/TsBundler/README.md

 # TsBundler
 TsBundler is a Typescript single module bundler and minifier.

-## NOTICE

-TsBundler is the replacement for TsProject.
-This is currently a work in progress.
-Please continue to use TsProject for now.

 ## Top Features

-* Bundling of ES6 external Typescript modules
+* Bundling of external Typescript modules into a single file, single module bundle.
-* Bundle minification with identifier shortening and whitespace removal
+* Bundle Typescript source file minification with identifier shortening and whitespace removal.
-* Cache optimized incremental project builds
-* File glob pattern matching for project files

-## What's New

-TsBundler 1.0.0 supports Typescript 2.x.

-## Why TsBundler?

-TsBundler is the only Typescript 2.0 transpiler that provides minified, single file typescript bundles and javascript bundles for packaging of Typescript, javascript and Typescript definition files.
-TsBundler bundles file dependencies of external Typescript modules at compilation time rather than relying on build tools (AMD Optimizer, r.js for example ) further down in the build pipeline.
+* Bundle file output can be to output to memory, disk or gulp (vinyl file stream)

 ## TsBundler Wiki

-Additional details can be found on the TsProject [wiki](https://github.com/ToddThomson/tspackage/wiki).
+Additional details can be found on the TsBundler [wiki](https://github.com/ToddThomson/TsBundler/wiki).

-## Typescript ES6 External Module Bundles
+## Typescript Single Module Bundles

 TsBundler supports a "bundles" property within the Typescript project configuration json file.
 The "bundles" property may contain a list of named bundles.
 Each bundle must provide an array of source files and may optionally specify bundle configuration settings.
 The Typescript source file and its dependencies are packaged as a single Typescript file and output with the bundle name.
 The Typescript bundle is compiled to a single js javascript file and a single d.ts declaration file.